Paris Travel Guide

 Language 101

 The official language is French.
-English is spoken at most tourist attractions and restaurants, however Parisians really appreciate it if you learn a few key phrases and words to help immerse yourself in the culture and authentically enjoy all the things to do in Paris.
+English is spoken at most tourist attractions and restaurants, but Parisians really appreciate it if you learn a few key words and phrases to help immerse yourself in the culture and authentically enjoy all the things to do in Paris.

 Hello (informal) - Bonjour